 Wyngrew don’t have guns, so hunts are a very slow process, using traps and sharp harpoons.

-Wyngrew are also limited on the amount of rattle cattle they can hunt in one season, and are required to log their successful hunts with the mayor in town hall so the town can log the population and keep it balanced.
+Wyngrew are also limited on the number of rattle cattle they can hunt in one season, and are required to log their successful hunts with the mayor in the town hall so the town can log the population and keep it balanced.